namuol/react-seamstress/README.md

 }} />
 ```

-This makes composing styles much easier to reason about, and more closely resembles
+This makes composed styles much easier to reason about, and more closely resembles
 the actual behavior of the syntax that inspired it.

 ## The Pit of Success